tailscale/github-action/README.md

   id-token: write # This is required for the tailscale action to request a JWT from GitHub
 ```

-OIDC federated identity credentials used for this purpose must have the [`auth_keys` scope.][kb-trust-credentials-scopes]
+OIDC federated identity credentials used for this purpose must have the writable [`auth_keys` scope.][kb-trust-credentials-scopes]

 tags is a comma-separated list of one or more [Tags][kb-tags]
 for the node.
 At least one tag is required: a federated identity is not associated